 Pruning Grapes to the Four-Arm Kniffin System

-College of Agriculture, Consumer and Environmental Sciences New Mexico State University
+College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

 Figure 1.
 Prune newly planted year-old nursery plant to two buds.

-Original authors: Previously reviewed by Esteban Herrera, Extension Horticulturist.
+Original authors: Previously reviewed by Ron Byford, Department Head, Extension Plant Sciences; and Esteban Herrera, Extension Horticulturist.

-To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu.
+To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu/pubs/

 Contents of publications may be freely reproduced for educational purposes.
 All other rights reserved.
 For permission to use publications for other purposes, contact firstname.lastname@example.org or the authors listed on the publication.